logzio/logz-docs/_source/logzio_collections/_tracing-sources/go-otel-auto.md

 ##### Download the application specific instrumentation packages

 Depending on the type of your application, you need to download instrumentation packages specific to your application.
-For example, if your applicatiion is a HTTP server, you will need the `opentelemetry.io/contrib/instrumentation/net/http/otelhttp` package.
+For example, if your application is a HTTP server, you will need the `opentelemetry.io/contrib/instrumentation/net/http/otelhttp` package.
 The full list of all available packages can be found in the [OpenTelemetry contrib directory](https://github.com/open-telemetry/opentelemetry-go-contrib/tree/v0.22.0/instrumentation).

 The example below is given for a HTTP server application: